-Put pressure on a ecosystem.
-Push, push, push until you reach a point where dynamic of system rapidly changes and finds a different equilibrium.
+Put pressure on an ecosystem.
+Push, push, push until you reach a point where system’s dynamic rapidly changes and finds a different equilibrium.
 Changes are then long lasting and reversal is difficult.
-Challenges for local communities, for food and safety, can be huge.
+Challenges for local communities, for food and for safety, can be huge.

 It remains a challenge for scientists not only to discover, but also to predict the existence of tipping points.
 We already know a variety of tipping points : changes in ENSO*, oxygen, glacial melting, biological and chemical cycles in the ocean, reef systems, etc.

-Given that ~70% of the world’s population live within close proximity to the oceans, potential tipping points in marine or coastal ecosystems will affect many people.
-People already living on the margins can be pushed over the edge with a collapse in their local ecosystem.
+Given that ~70% of the world’s population lives within close proximity to the oceans, potential tipping points in marine or coastal ecosystems will affect many people.
+People already living on the margin can be pushed over the edge with a collapse in their local ecosystem.